natashacmyers/memorygame/readme.md

   - #### Imagery
     - The images used on this site are the flowers, which are very colourful and eyecatching.
 The dramatic colour spectrum between the flower images is designed to create a child-like happiness for the user to enjoy the simplicity of the game.
+  - #### Hamburger Menu
+    - Although usually hamburger menu is traditionally used on mobile devices, there are only two pages on this site and so a full menu looked out of place.
+Additionally, this site is intended for children so a continuous look on all devices will help with understanding.

 * ### Wireframes